isomerpages/mccy-sgt/_speak/0-overview.md

 ### National Environment Agency's Citizens Workgroup on Reducing Excessive Consumption of Disposables

 “What can we do together to reduce the excessive consumption of disposables, such as single-use plastics, in Singapore?"
-Share your views or join in one of NEA's workgroup sessions to address this challenge statement.
+Share your views [here](https://www.cgs.gov.sg/citizensworkgroup/share-your-views){:target="_blank"} to address this challenge statement.

-Connect with us [here](https://www.cgs.gov.sg/citizensworkgroup/share-your-views){:target="_blank"}!

 &nbsp;